ilrWebServices/ilr-website/docs/development.md

     6. Add the new module or files to your branch using `git add [path(s)]`.
     7. Commit the new module using `git commit -m '[message here]'`.

-### Reinstalling the site

-There is a bash script called "reinstall" in the bin folder that backups up the current default database before wiping it and rebuilding a fresh version of the site.
-This is useful if you're trying to confirm that a feature is correctly configured and will install correctly on demand.
-To reinstall the site, you must be in the docroot folder, and then you run `../bin/reinstall`.

 ### Pull Requests

 When you think your work is ready to be reviewed (and possibly merged into the master branch), push your feature branch up to origin and create a pull request.
 Note that these steps assume you are not collaborating on the branch with anyone else.
 Rebasing should only be done in branches on which others are not also working.